-- Are a resident in South Africa:
+- Are a resident in South Africa;

-- Work in South Africa:
+- Work in South Africa;

-- Have assets in South Africa:
+- Have assets in South Africa;

 - Have a company in South Africa; or

 - Have income from sources in South Africa.

 As an individual, you do not have to file a Personal Income Tax (PIT) return if your total annual income, consisting of salary income only, is below ZAR 500 000.
 You are however still required to pay income tax on this amount.
-Therefore, even if you earn less than ZAR 500 000 for the year but this income also includes rental income, you will be required to submit a PIT return, unless your income is less than ZAR 87 300, in which case you are not required to submit a PIT return.
+Therefore, even if you earn less than ZAR 500 000 for the year but this income also includes rental income, you will be required to submit a PIT return, unless your income is less than ZAR 91 250 (if you are under the age of 65; ZAR 141 250 if you are over 65 and ZAR 157 900 if you are over 75), in which case you are not required to submit a PIT return.

-Depending on your individual circumstances, you may qualify for tax credits including, amongst others, the primary rebate of ZAR 15 714 if you are younger than 65 years of age.
-A secondary rebate of ZAR 8 613 is also available to those over the age of 65 and a tertiary rebate of ZAR 2 871 for those over the age of 75, irrespective of your taxable income (2021/22 figures).
+Depending on your individual circumstances, you may qualify for tax credits including, amongst others, the primary rebate of ZAR 16 425 if you are younger than 65 years of age.
+A secondary rebate of ZAR 9 000 is also available to those over the age of 65 and a tertiary rebate of ZAR 2 997 for those over the age of 75, irrespective of your taxable income (2021/23 figures).